ealeelab/rtea/README.md

 ## Use Docker for Installation
-Build docker file and running the rTea in the docker container
+Build a Docker file and run rTea in the Docker container.
 ```bash
 DOCKER_BUILDKIT=1 docker build -t rTea .
 ```

 ## Use Singularity for Installation
-After creating docker image for rTea, convert the image to singularity.
+After creating a Docker image for rTea, convert it to Singularity.

 ```bash
 docker save -o rTea.tar rTea:latest